 When done thoughtfully, giving back is commendable and rewarding.
 There are many different ways to volunteer when you are abroad, so pick something that suits your strengths.
 If you’re handy, you can help build animal shelters for a conservation project.
 If you’re good at coding, there may be classes where you can teach.
 Legitimate places will be grateful for extra expertise, or just an extra pair of hands, and it’s a great way to try something new.

 However, be sure that what you are offering actually helps the community in a lasting way.
 An entire “voluntouring” industry has grown to feed egos.
 In less serious cases, you might be paying to get in the way and feed yours In others, children are taken from villages to pose as “orphans”.
 Do your research and ask the local NGOs before you sign up for anything.

 Learn to dive

-Our planet is mostly covered by water and there is an incredible world under the surface.
-While you can explore it by snorkelling (like I do), a PADI, SSI or NAUI open water certificate opens more opportunities.
+Our planet is mostly covered by water and there is an incredible world under the sea.
+While you can explore it by snorkelling (like I did in Kaikoura and Bohol), a PADI, SSI or NAUI open water certificate opens more opportunities.
 You will be able to explore abandoned shipwrecks and caves and get up close with breathtaking coral reefs, not to mention all the fish, crustaceans, molluscs and macrofauna that call them home.